Logo

 About the Song Packs:

-The Dance Super Station 4DSS pack was recovered directly from an arcade dump, with the stepcharts already in .sm format and includes original banners, music, and videos.
+The Dance Super Station 4DSS pack was recovered directly from an arcade dump, specifically from the .pk files (a zip-like file), with the stepcharts already in .sm format and includes original banners, music, and videos.
 The pack includes the base song list (119 songs), and also two patches (adding 40 new songs).

 The Dance Station 3DDX pack was converted from a dump of a Chinese bootleg called 手舞足跳2008 (Dancing 2008) (by PikoMonkey).
 This is essentially a reskin of 3DDX D-TECH that preserved the original music, stepcharts, and most banners (some with modified backgrounds).
 The stepcharts are defined in .mp files (a proprietary format) and were converted to .ssc to handle songs with BPM changes across difficulties.